 La Cuesta Encantada or "Enchanted Hill" was built as a pleasure palace by newspaper publishing magnate William Randolph Hearst (Patty Hearst's grandfather).
 Construction started in 1919, continued for more than thirty years and was never considered finished.
 This oblong complex includes: a 115-room main house, guests houses and pools as well as 8 acres of cultivated gardens, and the ever-popular "so much more."

 In these corporate times, it's hard to imagine an individual could ever own so much stuff.
 To accumulate it, Hearst treated Europe's financial hardships prior to and during WWI like a colossal yard sale.
-He bought up unimaginable volumes of antiques and art treasures and decorated his houses to the delight of visitors such as: President Calvin Coolidge, Winston Churchill, George Bernard Shaw, Charles Lindbergh as well as Charlie Chaplin and hundreds of other Hollywood luminaries and business moguls.
+From the aristocracy, he bought-up unimaginable volumes of rare antiques and highly-sought art.
+These treasures were too much to inventory and impossible to appraise.
+So he decorated the interior of his castle, to the delight of visitors such as: President Calvin Coolidge, Winston Churchill, George Bernard Shaw, Charles Lindbergh as well as Charlie Chaplin and hundreds of other Hollywood luminaries and business moguls.

 After Hearst's death, his heirs donated the land and everything on it to the state of California.
 The curator's then divided the castle into three separate tours.
 I don't recall which one we took or how they differed but I would expect them to all be worthwhile.